 Christiana Datubo-Brown serves as research associate for education data services, where she assists with analyzing data and producing publications, such as the SREB Fact Book on Higher Education, Featured Facts, and Indicators Report.
 She joined the Southern Regional Education Board in 2017.
 Prior to joining SREB, Christiana served as a statistical consultant and research assistant at Auburn University.

-Beth Day joined the Southern Region Education Board in 2012 as communications director, bringing 25 years of experience leading strategic communications in education and nonprofit organizations.
+Beth Day joined the Southern Region Education Board in 2012, bringing 25 years of experience leading strategic communications in education and nonprofit organizations.
 Prior to joining SREB, Beth served as vice president of the Atlanta Regional Council for Higher Education.

 Samantha Durrance joined the Southern Regional Education Board in 2017 as a policy analyst for early childhood through middle grades.
 Her experience includes teaching middle school mathematics and leading the student support team at an elementary school.
 Samantha holds a Master of Arts in Teaching from Emory University and a Master of Public Policy from Georgia State University.